pufengdu/cppfun/README.md

 A toy to extract shape data of a multi-dimensional array for using in runtime.

+## bintypes.cpp

+A toy for beginners to see binary encodings of POD arithmetic types, like int and float.

 ## box.cpp

 A box object that can hold all types of pod object.
 Allow some weired things to be done.